 The National Gallery and the Art Fund curatorial traineeships programme continues to foster new talent

-This has been made possible through the National Gallery Curatorial Traineeship Programme supported by the Art Fund with the assistance of the Vivmar Foundation.
+The National Gallery and the Art Fund are pleased to announce that Ferens Art Gallery, Hull and Auckland Castle, Bishop Auckland are the latest organisations set to benefit from two new fully funded curatorial traineeships.
+These have been made possible through the National Gallery Curatorial Traineeship Programme supported by the Art Fund with the assistance of the Vivmar Foundation.

 Stephen Deuchar, Director of the Art Fund, said: